Mazharul419/Banditgame/Level 3 - Hidden filename.md

 ## SUCCESS!

-Password found, and ssh onto Level 4!
+Password found, and ssh onto Level 4 using new password 2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ!